-The update tools (UPDATE, AUTOINST, HPINSTAL, and Patch/iX) that modify your system require a minimum amount of contiguous sectors of disk space on LDEV 1 and non-contiguous sectors on the system volume set to ensure a successful modification process.
+The update tools (UPDATE, AUTOINST, HPINSTAL, and Patch/iX) that modify your system require a minimum amount of contiguous sectors within the first 4GB of disk space on LDEV 1 and non-contiguous sectors on the system volume set to ensure a successful modification process.
 These disk space sectors are a subset of, and are included in, the peak usage disk space requirements.
 The default disk space requirements are listed below.